charl11e/meal-magic/README.md

 StackOverflow (2008a) How to force DIV block to extend to bottom of a page even if it has no content.
 Available at: https://stackoverflow.com/questions/147528/how-do-i-force-a-div-block-to-extend-to-the-bottom-of-a-page-even-if-it-has-no-c (Accessed: 15th March 2024)

+StackOverflow (2011a) Change the mouse cursor on mouse over to anchor-like style.
+Available at: https://stackoverflow.com/questions/7185044/change-the-mouse-cursor-on-mouse-over-to-anchor-like-style (Accessed: 15th March 2024)

 StackOverflow (2012a) How to make a div vertically scrollable using CSS.
 Available at: https://stackoverflow.com/questions/9707397/making-a-div-vertically-scrollable-using-css (Accessed: 15th March 2024)

+StackOverdlow (2013a) Search box with button in textbox.
+Available at: https://stackoverflow.com/questions/15779957/search-box-with-button-in-textbox (Accessed: 21st March 2024)

 W3Schools (Refsnes Data) (2023a) HTML Favicon.
 Available at: https://www.w3schools.com/html/html_favicon.asp (Accessed: 25th February 2024)